 Catalina Island, California

-Santa Catalina Island has been inhabited for more than 7,000 years, ever since the Pimungan tribe settled there, attracted by the island's rich marine life.
-Yet Catalina's true popularity dates from 1919, when chewing gum tycoon William Wrigley purchased the island development.
+Santa Catalina Island has drawn Southern Californians for since the mid-1820s.
+That's when the Pimungan tribe settled there, attracted by the island's rich marine life.
+But Catalina's true popularity dates from 1919, the year Chicago chewing gum tycoon William Wrigley purchased the island development.
 Overnight Catalina secured its reputation as a playground for wealthy magnates and movie stars.

 Since 1975, the Santa Catalina Island Conservancy has held most of Catalina in trust.
-Buffalo, imported for a 1924 movie, roam the island's arid uplands.
-Offshore, kelp beds shelter brightly colored Garibaldi fish, barking sea lions and playful seals.
+Buffalo, imported for a 1924 movie, roam the island's sere uplands.
+Offshore kelp beds shelter brightly colored Garibaldi fish, sea lions and seals.
 Gray whales pass on their annual migration, and dolphins are a frequent sight.
-With all this natural beauty, it's no wonder the home to America's oldest fishing club still woos yachtsmen, deep-sea fishermen and divers, as well as casual visitors content to explore Avalon's quaint lanes.
+It's no wonder the island - home to America's oldest fishing club - continues to woo weekend yachtsmen, deep-sea fishermen and divers as well as casual visitors content to explore Avalon's quaint lanes.